Authors: Yahaya Sumara Sulley and Shamsiyatu Murtala (Department of Biotechnology, University for Development Studies, Tamale )

 Nutrient and water cycling issues are major challenges in the agriculture sector as a result of unchecked pollution and land degradation.
 However, our soils can be improved through bioremediation (8) and other environmental biotechnological advancements through the use of higher degree enzymes of specificity to decontaminate soils and arable lands off microbes that are limiting the potential of agricultural lands.

 To successfully achieve sustainable development goal 2 through biotechnology mainstreamed into sustainable agriculture, both social and scientific issues need to be addressed.
-A typical example is the emphasis of science communication in the advocacy for biotechnology as a tool for sustainable agricultural development in Ghana to erase negative perceptions and give proper information to farmers, consumers and the country as a whole.
+A typical example is an emphasis on scientific communication in the advocacy for biotechnology as a tool for sustainable agricultural development in Ghana to erase negative perceptions and give proper information to farmers, consumers and the country as a whole.

 To feed the growing population of Ghana, there is the need to double food production per farm size with prudent approaches such as the strategic use of the human resources within the country.
 Thus, employing graduates from departments of biotechnology, schools of engineering and technical universities across the country to use their available skillset and mindset to harness living organisms and resources in the ecosystem to close the food importation gap and increase the yield gap per farm size through sustainable means.